borea17/borea17.github.io/_posts/2020-08-09-MONET_summary.md

 *all-in-one* (single sweep) or *wrong* masks situation.

-Adding some more motivation: It might be helpful to think about the data-generating process.
-Often (artifical) multi-object scenes are created by adding each object successively to the image.
+Adding some more motivation: It might be helpful to think about the data-generating process: Commonly, *artifical* multi-object scenes are created by adding each object successively to the image.
 Assuming that each of these objects is generated from the same class with different instantiations (i.e., different color/shape/size/...), it seems most